1. Introduction

 instead? <https://github.com/privacycg/private-click-measurement/issues/1>

-If an element with such attributes triggers a top frame navigation that lands, possibly after HTTP redirects, on the ad click destination, the user agent stores the request for ad click attribution as the tuple ( ad click source, ad click destination, ad campaign id ).
-If any of the conditions do not hold, such as the ad campaign id not being a valid six-bit decimal value, the request for ad click attribution is ignored.
+If an element with such attributes triggers a top frame navigation that lands, possibly after HTTP redirects, on the attribution destination website, the user agent stores the request for click attribution as the tuple ( click source website, attribution destination website, attribution source id ).
+If any of the conditions do not hold, such as the attribution source id not being a valid eight-bit decimal value, the request for click attribution is ignored.

-Triggering of attribution is what happens when there is a conversion.
+Triggering of attribution is what happens when there is a triggering event.

-Existing ad click attribution relies on third-party HTTP requests to the ad click source and these requests are typically the result of invisible image elements or "tracking pixels" placed in the DOM solely to fire HTTP GET requests.
-To allow for a smooth transition from these old pixel requests to the new Ad Click Attribution technology, we propose a server-side redirect to a well-known location as a legacy triggering mechanism.
+Existing ad click attribution relies on third-party HTTP requests to the click source website or other websites and these requests are typically the result of invisible image elements or "tracking pixels" placed in the DOM solely to fire HTTP GET requests.
+To allow for a smooth transition from these old pixel requests to Private Click Measurement, a server-side redirect to a well-known location is used as triggering mechanism.
 [WELL-KNOWN]

 -

-An HTTP GET request to the ad click source.
+An HTTP GET request to the click source website.
 This HTTP request may be the result of an HTTP redirect, such as

 searchUK.example